rocha-felipeferreira/paper-lider-reg-brasil-mex/README.md

 ## O Exercício da Liderança Regional: Um Balanço Preliminar a partir das Opiniões de Brasileiros e Mexicanos
-**(English title: The exercise of regional leadership: a preliminary assessment using brazilian and mexican opinions)** **By: Felipe Rocha**
+**(English title) The exercise of regional leadership: a preliminary assessment using brazilian and mexican opinions)**

+**By: Felipe Rocha**

 📚 [Click to read the paper](https://doi.org/10.22456/2178-8839.83922)